Body Language Training Course in Singapore

 - Understand that eye contact can make someone feel as if they’re being heard

 - Understand when someone’s facial expressions changes.

 - Recognise the different types of gestures individuals use.

 - Recognise what it was that made someone’s body language change.

 - Learn to interpret the various body language movements.

 - Recognise the different types of ‘Power’ handshakes

 - Develop an understanding of why people behave in particular physical ways

 - Recognise the common mistakes when interpreting body language

-- Understand your own body language and what you are communicating at all times
+- Understand your own body language and what you are communicating.

 Below is the list of course content of our Body Language Skills training course